Clean and Restore Your Oven Racks with Baking Soda and Vinegar

 Reminder: Check out the oven manufacturer’s cleaning guide for oven racks before using any cleaning method.

-Step-by-step guide to clean oven racks with baking soda and vinegar
+Steps to clean oven racks with baking soda and vinegar

 What you will need: